CarudiBu/SubUI-mirror/README.md

 ## Known issues
 - The resolution of the content on the display is very low when cropping is on
+- Subscreen mirror doesn't scale correctly when portrait content is set to show in landscape

 ## WIP
 - [x] Basic mirroring
+- [x] Settings to control crop and rotation
 - [ ] Touch mirroring
 - [ ] Auto-exit on phone closed
 - [ ] Improved resolution when cropping is on
-- [ ] Settings to control crop, tint, rotation and resolution
+- [ ] Settings to control tint and resolution